CBD & Pricing Mid 2020

 While this may seem like a lot to take in, once you’ve calculated your CBD dosage, it’s as simple as measuring it and depositing it under your tongue.

 When it comes to pricing, you want to compare the price per milligram.
-Unless you’re a mathematician, the convenient way to do this is to compare prices of the CBD quantity you want.
+Unless you’re a mathematician, the convenient way to do this is to compare the prices of the CBD quantity you want.
 That is the price per milligram.

 For instance, if a 3000 mg bottle from one brand costs one hundred dollars from one brand, one hundred twenty from another, you have a price comparison.
 But remember, this is price per milligram, not price per milliliter.